drewsonne/aws-autodiscovery-templater/README.md

       --filter-empty                             # Don't include null/missing values (eg. not all machines have public IPs

-    # For more details, ahve a look at
+    # For more details, have a look at the --help option
     $ aws-autodiscovery-templater --help
     usage: aws-autodiscovery-templater [-h]
                                        [--aws-access-key-id AWS_ACCESS_KEY_ID]